jsn/icfp06/README.rst

 go/switch/switch.go
     Takes **30 seconds** (was: **46 seconds**) to run the ``sandmark``.
-    Basically a translation of ``switch.c``, a very naive implementation.
+    Basically a translation of ``switch.c`` to golang, a very naive implementation.
 It should be possible to translate ``goto.c`` to Go too, might improve the performance by I don't know, 10%?
 Quite a tedious task though, since there are no macros in Go.

     **Update**: Apparently, when I got rid of ``continue`` in ``switch.go`` dispatch, the optimizer managed to use computed goto for dispatch, or